Finerenone for Chronic Kidney Disease in Type 1 Diabetes

 No, you will not have to stop taking your current medications.
 Participants will continue their regular standard of care (SOC) medicines during the trial.

-Is the drug Finerenone a promising treatment for chronic kidney disease in people with type 1 diabetes?
+What evidence suggests that finerenone might be an effective treatment for chronic kidney disease in type 1 diabetes?

 Adults with Type 1 diabetes and chronic kidney disease (CKD) who are on stable blood pressure medication can join.
 They must have a certain level of kidney function, protein in urine, and controlled blood sugar levels.
 People with heart failure needing specific treatments or those recently on certain diabetes medications cannot participate.